amazingalek/owml-cammie/Readme.md

 Press the P key to take screenshots in Outer Wilds.

 Screenshots are saved to the Screenshots folder in the mod folder.

+The screenshot size multiplier is configurable, default is 4.